 Purchase Posts on Influential Social Media Pages

 Social media is the best way to promote your game, but growing your own pages is not only hard but sometimes impossible without a big budget.
 Because of this, many developers instead pay for posts on social media pages with a big audience.
-Usually it costs quite a lot, up to $100 per post, but there are a few websites that offer promotional packages so you can get your game on to multiple influential gaming blogs and social media pages for an extremely low cost.
-We even offer one ourselves, we post to our social media pages with thousands and thousands of members, followers and subscribers to get your game at least 20,000 new visitors and potentially thousands of new sales and wishlist additions, we even guarantee those visitors, meaning if you don't get them within 2 weeks, you can get a refund, no questions asked.
-Click here to get 20,000 new customers in 2 weeks.
+Usually it costs quite a lot, up to $100 per post, but there are a few websites that offer promotional packages so you can get your game on to multiple influential gaming blogs and social media pages for a very low cost.
+We offer one ourselves, click here to post your game to a 40,000+ member Steam group.